egauci/tenon-api-client/README.md

 are incorporated into the url passed to the Tenon API for basic auth: (userid:password&#x00040;domain.com/...)
 - filter -- an array of tIDs to filter out of the results.
 Actually it leaves resultSet unmolested, but creates a new array, resultSetFiltered, with these particular errors filtered out.
 Default is the empty array: [].
-- cssUrlReplacer -- a function which receives a CSS URL as its parameter and returns a replacement.
-See below for more on this.
-This applies only if *url* is a path to a local html file.
 - inline -- if present should be a *function* or *false.* If false then it suppresses inlining of local Javascript and CSS.
 If a function, it will be used for inlining in place of the companion inliner.js module.
 The